 - People do best in mediation when they recognize that continuing to fight has costly consequences.
 Bridges get burned, relationships damaged.
 The fighting distracts you from the things you want to focus your energy on—your business, your family, your mission.
 And lawsuits cost money, even if you win.

-- Mediation puts the control in the hands of the parties.
+- With the mediation Minneapolis has come to rely on, control will be put in the hands of the parties.
 If you craft an agreement, you eliminate the risk that the judge or jury will hand down a ruling that neither party likes.
 And when parties build their own agreements, instead of having the answer imposed on them by a court, those agreements are much more likely to last.